How to Write a Follow Up Email After an Interview (Short, Specific, Confident)

 [Your name]

 The specific detail in paragraph one is what separates this from a generic template.
-It shows you were paying attention.
+It shows you were actually paying attention, not just going through the motions.

 What to include (and what to skip)

 Include: your name in the subject line, one specific thing from the conversation, and a clear statement of continued interest.
-That's the whole job.
+That's literally it.

 What to do if you had multiple interviewers

 Send a separate note to each person.
 Don't CC everyone.
-Each message should reference something different from your interaction with that specific person.
-A copy-paste with a name swap is obvious (and not a good look).
+Each message should reference something different from your interaction with that specific interviewer.
+A copy-paste with a name swap is obvious, and it's not a good look.

 If you don't have direct emails, send one note to your main recruiter contact and ask them to pass along your thanks.
 Don't hunt down personal emails on LinkedIn.